 Activities/Places of Interest: Orleans offers a wide array of activities and events for vacationers.
 Wonderful restaurants, beaches, shopping and activities for the kids – Orleans has it all.

 Rock Harbor: Known for its breathtaking sunsets, sit and watch the boats come in and out of the harbor.

-Orleans Cardinals: One of the highlights of a Cape Cod vacation should be taking in an Orleans Cardinals game.
-The Cardinals are members of the Cape Cod Baseball League.
+Orleans Firebirds: One of the highlights of a Cape Cod vacation should be taking in an Orleans Firebirds game.
+The Firebirds are members of the Cape Cod Baseball League.
 Like our seafood, we Cape Codders take our baseball very seriously.
 Many of the Cape Cape Baseball League Players go on to play in the major leagues.

 Academy Playhouse: Home to the Academy of Performing Arts.
 The academy produces an array of comedies, dramas and musicals from June through September with an occasional off-season performance.
 Call 508-255-1963 for the schedule of performances.